Artist & Designer

 Discover the latest exibithion

-DA-ME is proud to present a selected four artists at Sieraad International Art Fair in Amsterdam.
-Sieraad is an important showcase of one of a kind contemporary jewelery and collects annually about 190 designers Set up at the charming location Westergasfabriek, former...
+DA-ME has selected four artists at Sieraad International Art Fair in Amsterdam.
+Sieraad is an important showcase of one of a kind contemporary jewelery and collects annually about 190 designers Set up at the charming location Westergasfabriek, former gasometer of the...